Datadog Inc. (DDOG) Reveals an Earnings Mystery

 DDOG’s Market Performance

-DDOG stocks went up by 11.72% for the week, with a monthly jump of 16.83% and a quarterly performance of -9.39%, while its annual performance rate touched 116.98%.
-The volatility ratio for the week stands at 4.01% while the volatility levels for the past 30 days are set at 4.99% for Datadog Inc..
-The simple moving average for the period of the last 20 days is 7.29% for DDOG stocks with a simple moving average of -0.21% for the last 200 days.
+DDOG stocks went down by -13.93% for the week, with a monthly drop of -8.06% and a quarterly performance of -21.24%, while its annual performance rate touched 78.23%.
+The volatility ratio for the week stands at 4.33% while the volatility levels for the past 30 days are set at 4.80% for Datadog Inc..
+The simple moving average for the period of the last 20 days is -10.10% for DDOG stocks with a simple moving average of -14.71% for the last 200 days.

 Analysts’ Opinion of DDOG